Test Your Soil Quality

 Can I submit more than one soil sample?

-We invite participants to submit 2 soil samples each.
+We invite participants to submit two soil samples each.
 However, if your garden space serves multiple people (e.g., a community garden), or is covering a very large area, we can increase the number of samples on a case-by-case basis.
 Please reach out to healingcitysoils@compost.bc.ca to discuss options.
-Instructions for how to collect soil samples are posted on our website: https://compost.bc.ca/get-involved/test-your-soil-quality/

 Please note: our program only tests for Arsenic, Cadmium, Chromium, Copper, Mercury, Nickel, Lead, and Zinc.

-I don’t like in downtown Victoria – can I still participate?
+I don’t live in downtown Victoria, can I still participate?

 Healing City Soils provides free soil testing for heavy metal contamination to residents of the CRD who are currently growing, or planning to grow food.
 We are eager to invite participants from North Saanich, Sidney, Brentwood Bay, Langford, Sooke, and other Westshore communities!